 Butterflies and insects: there are 270 unique insect species, with over 100 endemic to these mountains.
 Of the 120 butterflies recorded, some of the most exceptional are the Spanish Festoon, the Sierra Nevada Blue and the Parnassius Apollo (subsp nevadensis).

-Kiersten Rowland and Andrew Phillips are our local nature walk leaders.
-Both are superb photographers and extremely knowledgeable about local bird, plant and animal life in the Sierra Nevada and the Alpujarras.
+Kiersten Rowland, Matt Dowse and Andrew Phillips are our local nature walk leaders.
+All are superb photographers and extremely knowledgeable about local bird, plant and animal life in the Sierra Nevada and the Alpujarras.
 Together with their enthusiastic and personable style they will enable you to get the most from your day with us.

 Lovely to have met up with you again and to have met Kiersten too – she was so knowledgeable about flora and fauna and a delight to walk with.